-We provide pensions, life, and investment products to individual and small business customers in Ireland.
-We lead the market with a comprehensive product range spanning protection, pensions, investment, and regular savings products.
-We have the largest and most diverse distribution network of any life assurance company in Ireland and have the largest direct sales force.
+Advice Solutions provides life, pensions and investment products to personal and small business customers in Ireland.
+It is a market leader with a comprehensive product range spanning protection, pre and post- retirement pensions and investment products (both lump sum and regular savings).
+It has the largest and most diverse distribution network of any life assurance company in Ireland including the largest direct sales force.